0xbhvn/crash-exploratory-analysis/future_roadmap.md

 ```

 *Why bother?*
-Trees only “see” up to the 5-lag window you hand them; a TCN sees 64+ steps implicitly and finds repeating motifs the feature-crafting misses.
+Trees only “see” up to the 5-lag window we hand them; a TCN sees 64+ steps implicitly and finds repeating motifs the feature-crafting misses.
 On similar heavy-tail gambling series we’ve seen **+3–6 pp accuracy** after calibration.

 ---

 ## 4  |  Policy-level reinforcement learning (bet-sizing)

-Once you trust the conditional probabilities, the *action* is “bet / skip / size”.
+Once we trust the conditional probabilities, the *action* is “bet / skip / size”.
 Treat bankroll as state \(s_t\), model confidence vector as observation \(o_t\), and reward = Δbankroll.

 * libraries: **Stable-Baselines3**, algorithm **C51 (DQN variant)** or **PPO**.
-* environment: wrap your simulation of crash rounds + wallet.
+* environment: wrap our simulation of crash rounds + wallet.
-* start with **imitation learning** using the heuristic martingale schedule you already outlined, then fine-tune with RL.
+* start with **imitation learning** using the heuristic martingale schedule we already outlined, then fine-tune with RL.

 > Caveat: RL needs millions of rollouts; speed this up with **vectorised envs** & **JIT-compiled numpy** or run on recorded history first.